Civil cases

 If you get benefits

-You won't need to pay anything towards your legal costs if you get:
+You will not need to pay anything towards your legal costs if you get:

 'Income-based' is a type of benefit you get because you're on a low income.